readyplayerme/rpm-unreal-avatar-creator/README.md

 ## TODO

 - Fix the webcam support for mobile
+- Fix the webcam support for UE5
+- Update profile dropdown UI
 - Improve the UI
 - Add shadow for the avatar in the avatar editor
 - Add a sample for the VR